Cloudstrucc/Public/docs/Teams/latest/package/Teams_Premium_Build_Book_Group_Deployment.md

 - ✅ Easy to manage - add members once, policies apply automatically

 **Sensitivity Labels (Teams Meetings ONLY):**
-- ✅ Protected B - Secure Meeting (watermarks, restricted lobby)
+- ✅ Protected B - Secure Meeting (watermarks, restricted lobby, CMK encryption)
-- ✅ General - Regular Meeting (open collaboration)
+- ✅ General - Regular Meeting (open collaboration, CMK encryption)
 - ✅ Labels appear ONLY in Teams meeting creation
 - ✅ Labels do NOT appear in Outlook, Word, Excel, or PowerPoint

+**Customer Managed Keys (CMK):**
+- ✅ Meeting recordings encrypted with YOUR key
+- ✅ Meeting transcripts encrypted with YOUR key
+- ✅ Meeting chat encrypted with YOUR key
+- ✅ Shared files encrypted with YOUR key
+- ✅ YOU control encryption keys in Azure Key Vault
+- ✅ You can revoke access at any time

 **For Secure Meetings:**
 - ✅ Watermarks on camera and screen sharing